budryerson/TFLuna-I2C_python/README.md

 The **TFLuna** in I2C communication mode is unique among the Benewake family of LiDAR products.

 First, the communications mode (UART/U2C) is set by the voltage level of Pin #5 rather than a command.
-Second, the internal device registers of the device can be addressed directly.
+Second, the internal registers of the device can be addressed directly.
 And third, Benewake advises that sampling data continuously without using the Pin #6 "data ready" signal is unreliable.
-For simplicity and accuracy, this module sets the device to Trigger Mode during initalization and sends a Trigger One-Shot command before each data sample command.
-(Use of Trigger Mode also significantly reduces power comsumption.)
+For simplicity and accuracy, this module sets the device to Trigger (One-Shot) Mode during initialization and sends a Trigger command before each call to read the data registers.
+(The use of Trigger Mode also significantly reduces power consumption.)

-This library is *not compatible* with any other Benwake LiDAR device in I2C mode.
+This library is *not compatible* with any other Benewake LiDAR device in I2C mode.
 However, in serial (UART) mode, the **TFLuna** is largely compatible with the **TFMini-Plus** and is therefore able to use that module, `tfmplus.py`, for Raspberry Pi and other python projects.

 This module requires the python **smbus** or **smbus2** module to be installed.
 Additional instances of the module can be imported to support additional devices.
 <hr />